 Vetbond™ Tissue Adhesive must be at room temperature before use.
 Do not heat.

-Vetbond™ adhesive may be used between stainless steel staples, but application of adhesive on staples may interfere with staple removal.
+Vetbond™ adhesive may be used between stainless steel staples, but the application of adhesive on staples may interfere with staple removal.

-Remove excess adhesive in vial tip by holding bottle upright and gently squeeze single drop of adhesive out of tip onto a paper towel.
+Remove excess adhesive in vial tip by holding bottle upright and gently squeeze a single drop of adhesive out of tip onto a paper towel.

 Wipe bottle tip with the same paper towel.

-Replace bottle cap.
+Replace the bottle cap.

 Expel adhesive from applicator tip by pushing air through it from a standard syringe.